streamdata-gallery-organizations/stripe/_listings/stripe/invoicesinvoicelines-get-postman.md

   "info": {
     "name": "Stripe Get Invoices Invoice Lines",
     "_postman_id": "c9a52194-11e3-4af9-ae7c-ed7e847c54ea",
-    "description": "When retrieving an invoice, you’ll get a lines property containing the total count of line items and the first handful of those items.
+    "description": "When retrieving an invoice, you???ll get a lines property containing the total count of line items and the first handful of those items.
 There is also a URL where you can retrieve the full (paginated) list of line items.", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [